-While Christmas is right around the corner and time is getting shorter by the day to find those few extra and thoughtful gifts, the ones I am about to share with you today will work year round to impress family and friends.
-If you are still looking for some cheap and easy luxurios gifts you can make in no time, look no further!
+With the Holiday Season right around the corner, time is getting shorter by the day to find those few extra and thoughtful gifts.
+Luckily, the ones I am about to share with you today are not only easy to put together but will work year-round to impress family and friends.
+If you are still looking for some cheap and easy luxurious gifts you can make in no time, look no further!

-This post contains afiliate links for your convenience.
-This means that if you buy something through one of these links I may earn a small comission at no extra cost to you.
+This post contains affiliate links for your convenience.
+This means that if you buy something through one of these links I may earn a small commission at no extra cost to you.
 You can read my full affiliate link policy here.

-Okay, let’s get moving.
-For this recipe you will need three simple ingredients.
-Since the size of the jar(s) you will be using will vary, or if you want to make several jars worth, this recipe makes 1 1/2 cups of bath salt for reference.
-That is actually the exact amount we use for one bath at our home for best results.
+Let’s get moving.
+To make my soothing and relaxing bath salt, you will need three simple ingredients.
+Since the size of the jars, you will be using may vary, or if you want to make several jars worth, this recipe makes 1 1/2 cups of bath salt for reference.
+That is actually the exact amount we use for two baths at our home.

 1 cup Epsom Salt – easily available at any drug store or Walmart and Target